carbonblack/cbapi-python/docs/concepts.rst

 Once the ``.save()`` method is called, the appropriate REST API call is made to create the object.
-The Model Object is then updated to the current state returned by the API, which may include additional data properties initialized by CB Response or Protection.
+The Model Object is then updated to the current state returned by the API, which may include additional data properties initialized by EDR or App Control.

 Modifying Existing Objects
 --------------------------